abw/badger-database-js/manual/tutorial.md

 };
 ```

-To avoid repetition, we can define named SQL `fragments` that can be embedded
+To avoid repetition, you can define named SQL `fragments` that can be embedded
 into other queries.
 Named fragments can be embedded into queries inside angle
 brackets, e.g. `<fragmentName>`.